Most Active Stories

 Julie Rovner, NPR News, Washington.

 INSKEEP: So here's where we stand this morning, as reported by our colleague, Scott Horsley: President Obama is about an hour away from announcing a change in his policy on contraception.
 The new policy will be that women working for religious institutions can still get contraception for free, but they would get it directly from their insurance companies without involving the church.
 We will bring you reaction to that change as we learn it on NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.